misayasu/misayasu.github.io/books.md

 ### Book Recommendations

 These are the books I read and appreciated the quality of their research and guidance.
-These are based on my own review and I do not receive any commissions from the authors or editors [Last updated: Nov 11, 2021]<br/>
+These are based on my own review and I do not receive any commissions from the authors or editors [Last updated: Feb 5, 2022]<br/>

 - <a href="https://www.amazon.com/Atomic-Accidents-James-Maheffey-ebook/dp/B09BDF35NT/ref=sr_1_2?keywords=atomic+accidents&qid=1636685172&s=books&sr=1-2">Atomic Accidents</a> by James Mahaffey
 - <a href="https://www.amazon.com/Three-Mile-Island-Samuel-Walker/dp/0520246837/ref=sr_1_3?keywords=three+mile+island&qid=1636684228&s=books&sr=1-3" target="_blank">Three Mile Island: A Nuclear Crisis in Historical Perspective</a> by J. Samuel Walker